Carl Sandri: Playing career

 In September 2017, he took the most wickets for Italy in the 2017 ICC World Cricket League Division Five tournament, with a total of thirteen dismissals in five matches.

 Coaching career

 In March 2021, Sandri was appointed as coach of the Papua New Guinea national cricket team, replacing fellow Australian Joe Dawes.
 He resigned in August 2022, having coached the team to its maiden World Cup appearance at the 2021 ICC T20 World Cup in the Middle East.
+In 2023 Carl was appointed the Head of Cricket at St. Kevin's College, the school he attended.
+Carl oversees coaching and high-performance cricket at the College.
+St. Kevin's College competes in the Associated Public Schools (APS), sports competition in Melbourne.
+In season 2024/25, Carl also took the reins of the 1st XI at SKC, and delivered the first APS Cricket Premiership in 10 years at the College.